SAP/ownid-developer-tutorial/src/server-sdk.md

 }
 ```

-Notice `CustomAccountRecoveryHandler` in the code example is custom implementation of `IAccountRecoveryHandler`
+Notice `CustomAccountRecoveryHandler` in the code example is a custom implementation of `IAccountRecoveryHandler`

 ### Advanced settings
 All configuration settings should be provided in AddOwnId(...) extension method on ConfigureServices application stage.
 Possible ways of the configuration tuning will be listed below.

 #### Configuration parameters
 Configuration parameters can either be set in appsettings.json (manually or using the configuration tool).
-The configuration tool get user input for all necessary parameters and set them in appsettings.json.
+The configuration tool collects user input for all the necessary parameters and sets them in appsettings.json.
 Alternatively, use method `WithBaseSettings`.

 ```cs
 public void WithBaseSettings([NotNull] Action<IOwnIdCoreConfiguration> modifyAction)
 ```

 #### Localization settings
-All OwnIdSdk parts that require localization use `ILocalizationService` abstraction.
+All OwnIdSdk parts which require localization use `ILocalizationService` abstraction.
-As for `OwnIdSdk.NetCore3.Web` we created its implementation called `LocalizationService`.
-It receives the text that should be localized and tries to find it as a key in the resource you define or in default OwnId localization.
+As for `OwnIdSdk.NetCore3.Web` we created an implementation called `LocalizationService`.
+The implementation receives the text that should be localized and tries to find it as a key in the resource you defined or in default OwnId localization.
-To provide localization resource you can use:
+To provide the localization resource you can use:
 * `SetLocalizationResource` that sets custom localization resource (*.resx, etc.) by its type and name to be used in LocalizationService
 ```cs
 public void SetLocalizationResource([NotNull] Type resourceType, [NotNull] string resourceName)